Skip to content

 Implementations:

-• MUST NOT generate new messages with the v2.0 format
+• MUST NOT generate new messages with v2.0 format

-• SHOULD detect v2.0 format for backwards compatibility
+• MAY accept v2.0 messages for backward compatibility

 All M2M messages MUST be valid UTF-8.